Wine-Searcher scraper by grape variety: prices avatar

 1. Start small: Test with a single grape and maxPagesPerGrape: 1 to verify the output format before running a full sweep.

-2. Use scrapeAllGrapes carefully: with 1,054 grapes × even just 3 pages each, you can comfortably exceed 5,000 wines and ~$20 in event cost.
-Lower maxPagesPerGrape to 1 for a wide-but-shallow sweep.
+2. Use scrapeAllGrapes carefully: with 1,054 grapes × even just 3 pages each, you can comfortably exceed 5,000 wines, and every wine saved is one billed event.
+Lower maxPagesPerGrape to 1 for a wide-but-shallow sweep, and keep maxWines at a value you are happy to pay for.
+The run stops as soon as that cap is reached.

-3. Use sorting wisely: "Most Popular" surfaces the broadest market signal; "Best Rated" highlights critic favourites; "Best Value" finds bargains; "Most Expensive" / "Cheapest" anchor each end of the price ladder.
+3. Use sorting wisely: "Most Popular" returns the widest market sample; "Best Rated" surfaces critic favourites; "Best Value" finds bargains; "Most Expensive" / "Cheapest" anchor each end of the price ladder.

 4. Pair with a target currency: scraping multiple grapes from different proxy locations can return mixed currencies.
 Set targetCurrency to USD or EUR to make rows directly comparable.

-5. Monitor your runs: the Actor logs every grape it visits and the wine count per page — useful for spotting blocked or empty grape pages early.
+5. Monitor your runs: the Actor logs every grape it visits and the wine count per page, which is useful for spotting blocked or empty grape pages early.

 6. Export and analyze: Download results as CSV for spreadsheet analysis or JSON for programmatic processing.